Skip to main content

 One Extra Layer of Security

-Alarmist is not a replacement for proper security systems.
-It is one more tool for sleeping in hotels, Airbnbs, dorms, and anywhere you want a little more awareness.
+Not a replacement for security systems.
+One more tool for hotels, Airbnbs, dorms, and anywhere you want a little more awareness.

 Why I Built Alarmist